davidmoten/rtree/README.md

 -------------------------------------------
 Very useful, see [RxJava](http://github.com/ReactiveX/RxJava).

-As an example, suppose you want to filter the search results then apply a function on each in parallel and reduce to some best answer:
+As an example, suppose you want to filter the search results then apply a function on each and reduce to some best answer:

 ```java
 import rx.Observable;